GrosSacASac/worka/readme.md

+## About this package

+### Contributions

+Contributions welcome :)

-## To Do
+### To Do

+ * add keywords in package.json and topics (github)
  * expose decorate to compile time
  * allow asynchronous function execution
- * report progress system design
+ * report progress system design (streams ?)
- * optimization
  * es5, script, and old browser support
- * provide a version that works out of the box with all Polyfills
  * Opt in for transferable ,maybe with [Atomic operations](https://github.com/tc39/ecmascript_sharedmem/blob/master/TUTORIAL.md)
  * Test and document limitations more, how many worker can be created and alive at the same time ?

-## About this package
+ * Allow asynchronous functions

 ### Some tests

 Look at the /example folder